CodeWithBishal/CodeWithBishal/README.md

 ## About Me

 Hi 👋,
-I am Bishal Das, a First Year Student currently pursuing my Bachelor of Technology in Computer Science and Engineering from Shri G.S.
+I am Bishal Das, a Second Year Student currently pursuing my Bachelor of Technology in Computer Science and Engineering from Shri G.S.
 Institute of Technology and Science, Indore.

 🚀 I'm a passionate Software Developer with proficiency in various programming languages such as HTML,CSS,JavaScript, PHP, MySql, Python, Django and Flutter.